tylerjl/puppet-elasticsearch/README.md

 This module sets up [Elasticsearch](https://www.elastic.co/overview/elasticsearch/) instances with additional resource for plugins, templates, and more.

-This module is actively tested against Elasticsearch 2.x, 5.x, and 6.x.
+This module is actively tested against Elasticsearch 5.x, and 6.x, and latest snapshot versions.

 ## Setup